ISCOs and the weak gravity conjecture bound in higher derivative theories of gravity: Binding energy of charged probes and WGC

-Considering the small black hole regime for the moment, one can now express the energy entirely in terms of angular momentum and other parameters, by eliminating the radius $r_c$ (by solving eqn. (\ref{ELs} perturbatively, details are same as in~\cite{Moitra:2023yyc}) as,
+Considering the small black hole regime for the moment, one can now express the energy entirely in terms of angular momentum and other parameters, by eliminating the radius $r_c$ (i.e., by solving eqn. (\ref{ELs} perturbatively~\cite{Berenstein:2020vlp,Dodelson:2022eiz,Moitra:2023yyc}) as,